V-Squared/V-Squared.github.io/diy/parts/cpu.md

 ## Side by side comparison
-We have selected 4 CPUs covering the range from lowest cost to most powerful.
+We have selected four CPUs covering the range from lowest cost to most powerful.
 We put them into one table for easy side by side comparison.
 All features are explained in another table.

 ## Assign CPUs to Use Cases
-To make picking a CPU easier the V²Configurator simply asks you about your Field of Application and Main Use Case and then picks the right CPU for you.
+To make picking a CPU easier the V²Configurator simply asks you about your field of application and Main Use Case and then picks the right CPU for you.